CMMC Compliance Checklist 2025: Everything You Need to Know

 Why the Shift from CMMC 1.0 to CMMC 2.0?

-“Our goal is to simplify the process while maintaining a strong cybersecurity posture.” — Department of Defense Official
+The Department of Defense has streamlined CMMC to balance security requirements with practical implementation.
+As one DoD official stated, "Our goal is to simplify the process while maintaining a strong cybersecurity posture."

-• Instead of juggling five different levels, CMMC 2.0 presents three, each aligning more precisely to an organization’s risk profile and role in handling Controlled Unclassified Information (CUI).
+The revised framework introduces three streamlined levels instead of five, each aligning more precisely with an organization's risk profile and role in handling Controlled Unclassified Information (CUI).

-• CMMC 2.0 reduces the “add-on” controls that were outside of NIST SP 800-171, ensuring a more direct mapping between existing federal standards and DoD requirements.
+CMMC 2.0 reduces "add-on" controls that were outside of NIST SP 800-171, creating a more direct mapping between existing federal standards and DoD requirements.

 Key Objectives of CMMC 2.0